 I was a freshman and the only Muslim at school.
 It was a normal day like any other.
 I grabbed lunch from the cafeteria and ate with my friends.
 What no one could have possibly known was that right there, under our feet, were black duffle bags stuffed with propane bombs.

 Within moments of sitting down to eat our softball coach ran in, shouting for everyone to take cover under the tables.
 Someone had been shot outside.
-Later I found out that that someone was a classmate of mine who sat behind me in English.
+Later I found out that someone was a classmate of mine who sat behind me in English.
 Every moment that day was surreal and paralyzing.
 A wave of bodies rushed from one end of the cafeteria to the other toward the staircase and nearby exits.
-Two figures dressed in trench coats started shooting at the cafeteria lines in an attempt to ignite the propane bombs, while throwing shrapnel pipe bombs into the crowd.
+Two figures dressed in trench coats started shooting at the cafeteria lines in an attempt to ignite the mercury timed propane bombs while throwing shrapnel pipe bombs into the crowd.

 Run.
 It was the most primal instinct I had the moment the shooters turned their backs.
 Somehow I made it to the lower entrance of the auditorium and, along with a dozen other students, worked my way up to the upper level to escape.
 We made it to the main hallway and almost immediately heard shots being fired from behind.
 A stray bullet grazed a girl’s temple.
 I could have reached my arm out to touch her.